LeadSpend/api-v2/README.md

 - Otherwise, quoting is optional.

 In addition to the above, a header row is required.
-The email-address column must be named email (case-insensitive).
-Additional columns may be included, and will be preserved in the output, but none of them may be named result, role nor full.
+The email-address column must be named *email* (case-insensitive).
+Additional columns may be included, and will be preserved in the output, but none of them may be named result or correction.
 Additional column names may be reserved, in the future.

 ASCII-mode FTP converts newline sequences during transfer, so use binary mode!